bingeli1212/nitrile-preview/doc/DOC-diagram.md

     darker     = 64;
     hallow     = 128; //no fill if no fillcolor isn't set

-A hint value is the combination of all the flags that was shown above.
+A hint value is an integer that is the bitwise OR'ed value of all the flags that was shown above.
 The hints are extra values hinted by the user to request that certain segment of their path should be drawn a little differently than the rest.

 For instance, if we were to construct a path to represent an arrow, and we want the line of the arrow body to be thicker than the lines of the arrow head, we could do that by specifying a hint value of "2", which is the value of "linesize2", which serves to add a 2pt thickness to the existing thickness of the line.
 Following is an example of drawing an upper pointing arrow such that the body of the arrow is drawn with a line that is 2pt thicker than its arrow head.

-    draw (0,0,2) ~ (0,2)  (0,2) [l:-0.5,-0.5] (0,2) [l:0.5,-0.5]
+    draw hints:2 (0,0) ~ (0,2)  (0,2) [l:-0.5,-0.5] (0,2) [l:0.5,-0.5]

 The path above consists of three path segments: the first of which draws the arrow body, where the last two each drawing one part of the arrow head.

-To insert a hint there are two ways: the first is to add it as the third argument to an absolute point.
-This is what the previous example has shown.
-Since "hints" is only going to be queried for the first point of a path segment, setting it would have affect the path segment of the first segment.
-The second path segment in the previous example isn't effected.
-The second method is to use the [hints:] relative notation.

-    draw (0,0) [hints:2] ~ (0,2)  (0,2) [l:-0.5,-0.5] (0,2) [l:0.5,-0.5]

-This notation sets the "hints" flags of the last point, regardless of what that point is.
-Thus in order for it to be effective the [hints:] directive must be placed immediately after the first point of a path segment in order for the hints to be attached to that point.

-Note that "hints" is an integer that is the result of bit-OR'ed value of all the flags above.
-To remove the hint simply specify 0 as the new hint.
-Note that each new hint is going to overwrite the pervious hint.

-Another thing to note that internally, the current hint is stored with each new path point created, and if a new hint is put in place and the next path point is still part of the same path segment, then it is likely that the new hint will become the hint for the current segment, overwriting the prevous one.
-Thus it is important to only change hint before starting a new segment and do not change hind during the middle of a segment building.
+To express a hint use the "hints:" directive as follows before the first point of a line segment.
+The hints specified will be attached to the next point encountered in the path construction line.
+Once assigned to path point, the hints will be cleared internally and subsequent path points will not be affected.

+In the previous example there are path segments, and the hints:2 is attached to the first point of the first segment.
+The last two segments are not affected by the hints and will remain unhinted.

 # The 'drawanglearc' command